carlmontanari/scrapli/README.md

 The "core" drivers understand the basic privilege levels of their respective device types.
 As mentioned previously , the drivers will automatically attain the "privilege_exec" (or equivalent) privilege level prior to executing "show " commands.
 If you don't want this "auto-magic" you can use the base driver (`Scrape`) or the `GenericDriver`.
-The privileges for each device are outlined in named tuples in the platforms `driver.py` file.
+The privileges for each device are outlined in the platforms `driver.py` file - each privilege is an object of the base `PrivilegeLevel` class which uses slots for the attributes.
+This used to be a named tuple, however as this was immutable it was a bit of a pain for users to modify things on the fly.

 As an example, the following privilege levels are supported by the `IOSXEDriver`: